ehlesp/smallab-k8s-pve-guide/G041 - Backups 05 ~ UrBackup 02 - Clients setup and configuring file backups.md

     $ sudo sh UrBackup\ Client\ Linux\ 2.5.29.sh
     ~~~

-    Be aware that this client installation will ask you a couple of questions for setting up its configuration, and maybe also your permission to install some packages through `apt`:
+    Be aware that this client installation asks you a couple of questions for setting up its configuration, and maybe also your permission to install some packages through `apt`:

     > [!WARNING]
     > **Give the same answers to these questions in all of your VMs.**